alexperch/PerchWebcamPhotoDemo/README.md

 ## DISCLAIMER

-_This demo is not for distribution and and and the media it includes is not intended to reflect the work of Perch Interactive or its affiliates._
+_This demo is not for distribution and the media it includes is not intended to reflect the work of Perch Interactive or its affiliates._

 **Photo Reference**: [Medium.com](https://medium.com/rta902/humans-of-new-york-social-media-simplicity-59e951b8b561)